top of page

 Why buy property in Pyla Cyprus

 Pyla has long appealed to buyers who want access to Larnaca without sitting in the centre of the city.
-The area offers a more residential feel, straightforward access to beaches and main roads, and a broader mix of occupier profiles.
+Located approximately 15 minutes east of central Larnaca and well connected via the A3 motorway linking the airport to Ayia Napa, the area offers a more residential feel, straightforward access to beaches and main roads, and a broader mix of occupier profiles.
 That range is useful.
 It means demand does not rely on one narrow tenant segment alone.

 For second-home purchasers, Pyla offers a practical Mediterranean base with year-round usability.
 For investors, it sits within reach of holiday demand, student-related demand, and professional tenants connected to the wider Larnaca area.
 This flexibility can improve occupancy resilience, particularly when compared with locations that depend heavily on one season or one type of guest.